-3 Marketing Essentials Every Business Owner Should Have
+3 Marketing Essentials Every Home Technology Business Owner Should Have

-There are tons of marketing tools out there.
+There are tons of marketing tools for home technology businesses out there.
 From fancy websites to complex PR strategies, there are as many ways to approach your marketing efforts as there are potential clients.
 We know it can be overwhelming, so let’s take it one step at a time.

 As a marketing company, we run into issues often where not having the right marketing tools prevents or hinders us from gaining maximum coverage when an opportunity arises.
 And, a lot of it can be easily avoided.

 Today, we’re going to share three marketing essentials every integrator should have in their basic marketing toolkit.
-Having these basics in place will not only help you build credibility and establish your brand, you’ll also be ready at a moment’s notice to take advantage of impromptu marketing opportunities to gain additional exposure – like a case study with one of your manufacturers.
+Having these basics in place will not only help you build credibility and establish your brand, but you’ll also be ready at a moment’s notice to take advantage of impromptu marketing opportunities to gain additional exposure, as a case study with one of your manufacturers.

 Your logo is your calling card and most basic branding element.
 In many cases, your logo will be the first thing people see; in trade shows, product packages, vehicles, uniforms, business cards, promotional opportunities, social media, etc.

 Many companies create several versions of their logo to fit any possible need: Full color, Black & White, Reverse (for dark backgrounds), vertical, horizontal, icon alone, with and without the tagline, etc. This will allow you to provide the best logo for each placement.

 Pro Tip: You should have your hi-res logo readily available in a variety of formats: PNG (no background), JPEG, and the editable file (some people will call these vectors).
 Unless the editable file is requested, prefer to share the PNG version of your logo.
 A brand style guide could be helpful, too.